roychoudhuri/roychoudhuri/_pages/vacancies.md

 <h3 style="margin-top:0px">Group Members</h3>

- **You'd be joining a friendly, motivated, and highly collaborative team in one of the most exciting research environments in the world, here in Cambridge**
+ **You'd be joining a friendly, motivated, and highly collaborative team in a leading research environment in the heart of Cambridge**

 {% assign number_printed = 0 %}
 {% assign members_sorted = site.members | sort: 'tier' %}